Upper eyelid surgery, Lower eyelid surgery Melbourne

 Upper Blepharoplasty – Upper eyelid surgery

-The eyelid rejuvenation upper blepharoplasty procedure involves the eyelid structure and the surrounding soft tissue only.
+Firstly, eyelid rejuvenation or upper blepharoplasty procedure involves the eyelid structure and the surrounding soft tissue only.

 Lower Blepharoplasty – Lower Eyelid surgery